medcomdk/MedComLandingPage/docs/assets/documents/TouchStoneGettingStarted.md

 1. To register please go to <a href="https://touchstone.aegis.net/touchstone/login" target="_blank">Touchstone</a> and follow the following <a href="https://touchstone.aegis.net/touchstone/userguide/html/registration-and-login/register.html" target= "_blank">steps</a>

+2. To execute test you need to be a member of an organization.
+If your organization allready eksist assign to it.If you are the first user from your organization  <a href="to register into Touchstone, you can take the following steps:" target="_blank">to register into Touchstone, you can take the following steps. </a>

-2. You need to be a part of a MedCom organization, to be able to acces the testscript.
-To become a member, please follow the following <a href="https://touchstone.aegis.net/touchstone/userguide/html/registration-and-login/membership.html#become-a-member" target= "_blank">steps</a>
+3. You need to be a part of a MedCom OrgGroup, to be able to acces the testscript.
+To become a member, pleas send a request to please contact <a href="mailto:fhir@medcom.dk">fhir@medcom.dk</a>

-> Note: You need to wait until we accept your organization before you can run the test.
-As soon as we accept your organization, you will be notified via email.
+> Note: You need to wait until we accept your request before you can run the test.
+As soon as we accept your request, you will be notified via email.
 Pleas check your Spam folder in your email system in case the emails get directed there.
 <br>

 ## 2 How to run a Touchstone test script based on use cases